AdobeDocs/experience-manager-screens.en/help/user-guide/experience-fragments-in-screens.md

 1. **Navigate to a Sites page in We.Retail**

-    1. Navigate to Sites and select **`We.Retail`** > **United States** > **English** > **Equipment** and select this page so you can use this as an Experience Fragment for your Screens channel.
+    1. Navigate to Sites and click **`We.Retail`** > **United States** > **English** > **Equipment** and click this page so you can use this as an Experience Fragment for your Screens channel.

-    1. Select **Edit** from the action bar so you can open the page you want to use as an Experience Fragment for your Screens channel.
+    1. Click **Edit** from the action bar so you can open the page you want to use as an Experience Fragment for your Screens channel.

 1. **Reusing the Content**

-    1. Select the fragment that you want to include in your channel.
+    1. Click the fragment that you want to include in your channel.
-    1. Select the last icon from the right so you can open the **Convert to Experience Fragment** dialog box.
+    1. Click the last icon from the right so you can open the **Convert to Experience Fragment** dialog box.

    ![screen_shot_2019-07-29at105314am](assets/screen_shot_2019-07-29at105314am.png)